Korattur

-Korattur is situated in the western part of Chennai.
+Korattur is a neighbourhood situated in the western part of Chennai.
 It is a part of the Ambattur Zone of Chennai Corporation and located along the Chennai-Bangalore/Mumbai railroad about 12 km from the Chennai Central.
-It is developed with TNHB Layouts similar to Anna Nagar and the southern section of Korattur located near Padi is often considered to be an integral part of Anna Nagar.
+It is developed with Tamil Nadu Housing Board layouts similar to Anna Nagar.
+The southern section of Korattur located near Padi is often considered to be an integral part of Anna Nagar.

-The place has developed from being a calm village in the early 20th century to an urban township of today due to the expansion of the Chennai city and the industrial development of west part of Chennai.
+The town has developed from being a calm village in the early 20th century to an urban township of today due to the expansion of the Chennai city and the industrial development of west part of Chennai.
 The neighbourhood is served by Korattur railway station of the Chennai Suburban Railway.
 The main road (East and Central Avenue) have been laid as four-lane road with a median, such that each side has a two lanes with parking facility.

-Korattur is dotted with thick foliage.
-The main road leading from Padi is populated with thick and old trees on both sides, so much so that the canopy renders the sky only partially visible.
-There are many other streets with such high tree-density, most notably the 18th Street and 12th/15th Street junction.
-Korattur is one of the place in Chennai to have detailed and planned TNHB colony and surrounded with thick greenery and trees around all places.
-In the recent past the old flats are replaced by new apartment complexes.